acoustid/acoustid-server/acoustid/web/pages/webservice.md

 While you can submit a fingerprint without any metadata, it is not very useful to do so.
-If the file has embedded MusicBrainz tags, please send the MusicBrainz track ID.
+If the file has embedded MusicBrainz tags, please send the MusicBrainz recording ID.
 Otherwise you can send the textual metadata.

 #### URL